flathub-infra/website/README.md

 Pull requests are welcome.
 Please, create an issue first explaining what you want to do and how.

+If you want to contribute translations, please check out the instructions below.

 ### Development

 You'll need `git`, `yarn`, `docker` and `docker-compose-plugin`.